 Figure 6 shows the most interesting expression-typing rules of MonNom.
 MonNom uses bidirectional type-checking.
-For example, application and method invocation synthesize (↑) the type of the receiver, use that synthesized type to lookup the corresponding signature, and then check (↓) that the arguments have the expected parameter types.
-Note that the lookup judgements $S \vdash \tau.f : \tau_f$ and $S \vdash \tau.ms$ (defined in Figure A.7) account for dyn receivers-so that they return dyn and, in the latter case, accept all dyn parameters-which means that some expressions can be type-checked in multiple ways: as a dynamically typed field access followed by a dynamically typed application, or as a dynamically typed method invocation.
-Such dyn receivers arise in MonNom from more than just omitted type annotations because, as mentioned before, structural objects such as lambdas and records are assigned type dyn rather than a structural type.
+For example, application and method invocation synthesize (\uparrow) the type of the receiver, use that synthesized type to lookup the corresponding signature, and then check (\downarrow) that the arguments have the expected parameter types.
+Note that the lookup judgements $S \vdash \tau.f : \tau_f$ and $S \vdash \tau.ms$ (defined in the technical report) account for dyn receivers-so that they return dyn and, in the latter case, accept all dyn parameters-which means that some expressions can be type-checked in multiple ways: as a dynamically typed field access followed by a dynamically typed application, or as a dynamically typed method invocation.
+Such dyn receivers arise in MonNom

-1We use the nomenclature of Nom [Muehlboeck and Tate 2017] with respect to optimistic and pessimistic subtyping.
+1We use the nomenclature of Nom [Muchlboeck and Tate 2017] with respect to optimistic and pessimistic subtyping.